AMReX-Fluids/AMReX-Hydro/Docs/source/Projections.rst

 .. _projections_inputs:

 Both Projector classes provide the following parameters, which can be set in an inputs file or on the command line.
-For the MacProjector, these must be preceeded by "mac_proj.", or for the NodalProjector, "nodal_proj."
+For the MacProjector, these must be preceded by "mac_proj.", or for the NodalProjector, "nodal_proj."

 +-------------------+-----------------------------------------------------------------------+-------------+--------------+